Queensland has boundless natural beauty and a lifestyle that’s the envy of the world. It boasts a robust, competitive and diverse economy.

 - providing targeted support to ensure reliable supply and limited disruption of essential goods and services.

 Developing our regions

-Our regional office network works collaboratively with local stakeholders to identify and address regional issues and deliver the Queensland Government’s ‘Unite and Recover’ Regional Economic Recovery Plans.
+Our regional office network works collaboratively with local stakeholders to identify and address regional issues.
 This includes:

-- coordinating rapid response activities under the Worker Transition Scheme, providing information and support services to workers impacted by business closures or redundancy programs
+- coordinating rapid response activities, including the Worker Transition Scheme, which provides information and support services to workers impacted by business closures or redundancy programs

 - leading on-the-ground economic recovery work following natural disasters and major disruptions to business operations